-However, gone are the days of blasting cold emails to bought subscribers lists.
+However, gone are the days of blasting cold emails to bought subscriber lists.

 Today, an email lead generation strategy means the use of an email opt-in form or touchpoint to generate leads – usually on your website or a landing page of some sort.

-However, the true value in email marketing lies in the relationship you create after generating a subscriber – also known as lead nurturing.
+However, the true value of email marketing lies in the relationship you create after generating a subscriber – also known as lead nurturing.

-Here’s why email marketing is an effective tool for lead generation and lead nurturing:
+Here’s why email marketing is an effective tool for lead generation and leads nurturing:

 - It’s basically free: It’s a form of free communication that helps you turn leads into sales, and in bulk.

-- It’s personalized: Personalized communication is the need of the hour today – consumers like to feel a connect with brands.
-Email lets you create that connect and make each recipient feel like they’re being spoken to personally.
+- It’s personalized: Personalized communication is the need of the hour today – consumers like to feel a connection with brands.
+Email lets you create that connection and make each recipient feel like they’re being spoken to personally.

-- It’s targeted: Even with an email subscriber list that runs in the several hundreds, you can segment your recipients based on certain common factors, and then reach out to them to increase relatability and rapport.
+- Targeted: Even with an email subscriber list that runs in the several hundred, you can segment your recipients based on certain common factors, and then reach out to them to increase relatability and rapport.

-- It’s time saving: So many tools help you set up automatic email drip campaigns, nurturing campaigns and workflows with templates, so you can save time without compromising on effectiveness.
+- Time-saving: So many tools help you set up automatic email drip campaigns, nurturing campaigns, and workflows with templates, so you can save time without compromising on effectiveness.

-- It’s branded: In this day and age, you can’t create enough branded content.
+- Branded: In this day and age, you can’t create enough branded content.
 Email marketing is a great way to add to the brand experience you create to help convert your potential customers.

 Here are some places in your lead generation strategy where you should employ email marketing: